Nov 13, 2024 • 7 min read

 With their rock ‘n roll roots and melting pot–style aesthetics, the East Village and Lower East Side have long been considered bastions of NYC cool.
 Today, these once-edgy areas are a bit more tame, but there are still pockets of grit to be found amongst the trendy eateries and shiny new residential high-rises.

-In the East Village, you’ll find scores of boutiques carrying new and vintage gear – on East 9th Street, stop at Cloak & Dagger for on-trend examples of both; Spark Pretty for over-the-top pieces from the ‘80s and ‘90s; Love Only NYC for form-fitting separates; and Mr. Throwback for secondhand sportswear, including game-worn jerseys.
+In the East Village, you’ll find scores of boutiques carrying new and vintage gear, plus tobacco and tattoo shops.
+Trash and Vaudeville, on East 7th Street, is punk rock heaven.
+On East 9th Street, stop at Cloak & Dagger for on-trend styles; Spark Pretty for over-the-top pieces from the ‘80s and ‘90s; Love Only NYC for form-fitting separates; vintage and modern sunglasses at the iconic Fabulous Fanny’s; and Mr. Throwback for secondhand sportswear, including game-worn jerseys.

 The neighborhood is home to some truly unique spots too: for ready-to-wear and custom made-to-measure chapeaus, there’s East Village Hats; Toy Tokyo is jam-packed with Japanese toys and collectibles; Exit9 offers quirky gifts and non-cheesy NYC memorabilia; and A-1 Record Shop is one of the few remaining places in the city for vinyl lovers to dig through the stacks and discover a rarity or two.